Genetic Testing

 On This Page:

-Genetic testing looks for specific inherited changes in a person’s DNA (or genetic mutations) that may increase a person’s chance of developing a disease such as cancer.
-Genetic testing should be considered if personal or family history suggests an inherited cancer risk condition.
+Genetic testing looks for specific inherited changes (or genetic mutations) in a person’s DNA that may increase their chance of developing a disease such as cancer.
+Genetic testing should be considered if personal or family history suggests an inherited cancer risk condition based on established criteria, such as those for breast or ovarian cancer risk.
 The test results can help guide a person’s future medical care.

+Any person who is considering genetic testing should speak with a genetic counselor before deciding whether to be tested.
 A genetic counselor is a health professional who has special training in medical genetics and counseling.
-Any person who is considering genetic testing should speak with a genetic counselor before deciding whether to be tested.
-Genetic counselors can also discuss the risks, benefits, and limitations of genetic testing for individuals to help them understand their situation.
+Genetic counselors can discuss the risks, benefits, and limitations of genetic testing for individuals to help them understand their situation.

-Percentage of females aged 18 years and older with a family history of breast and/or ovarian cancer who had discussed the possibility of getting a genetic test for cancer risk with a doctor or other health professional, 2005-2015.
+Percentage of females aged 18 years and older with a family history of breast and/or ovarian cancer, but without a personal history, who had discussed the possibility of getting a genetic test for cancer risk with a doctor or other health professional, 2005-2023.

 Refer to the Data Sources page for more information about data collection years 2019+.